 Aint she perty??
 It’s cedar to match our fence.
 I have to warn you, though that it’s not done.
 The posts on either side look like two goal posts.
 We still need to finish the top.
 We haven’t quite figured out what we want to do yet.
 This post is just to give details about the actual gate.
 I’ve included affiliate links to help you find some of the products I used.

 Here is it from the other side:

 Do you love the window detail as much as I do??
 I knew I wanted to do something different to make our gate unique.

 I actually considered using a metal doormat as an insert, but I decided to go searching online and found this.
 It’s made by Nuvo Iron.
-Their site does not sell them, but I purchased mine here and had an excellent experience.
-They have several styles to choose from.
-(BTW, this is NOT a sponsored post.
-I just love my window insert and want to share!)
+Their site does not sell them, but you can find this one on Amazon HERE.

 First I had to figure out how to work around the window.

 To start, I built my rectangular frame using three pieces of 2×4 and 1 piece of 2×6 for the bottom:

 Don’t worry about the diagonal pieces, yet.
 Cut your outer frame and the single 2×4 that runs across the center.
 These are the dimensions I used:

 Your measurements my vary.
 These worked for our situation.

-Then while they were on flat, even ground, I screwed them together using 3″ Deckmate Star Drive Screws.
+Then while they were on flat, even ground, I screwed them together using 3″ Star Drive Screws.
 The star shape of the head make them easier to drive into the wood.

 I screwed them in diagonally from the top and the underside:

 I just screwed them in on the diagonal into the four corners and the piece across the middle.

 Then I laid out my 1×6 pickets leaving about ¼” between each.
 I had to trim two of them (marked with an “X”) to make them fit perfectly:

 You probably didn’t notice until I pointed it out that those two were narrower.